DiamondLightSource/pymalcolm/docs/tutorials/counter.rst

 .. note:: We are producing an `AttributeModel` rather than an `Attribute`.

-    This is because the Attribute is a user facing View, with methods like :meth:`~Attribute.put_value`, while AttributeModel is a data centred model with methods like :meth:`~AttributeModel.set_value`.
+    Attribute is a View, allowing users of the Block (either external clients, or Blocks further up the heirarchy) with methods like :meth:`~Attribute.put_value` that allow requests to be made.

+    AttributeModel is a Model, keeping the definitive version of the data, with methods like :meth:`~AttributeModel.set_value` that allow the owner of that data to respond to requests.

     Each user gets their own `Attribute` view of a single underlying `AttributeModel` that holds the actual data.

 In the two methods (zero and increment), we make use of the ``counter`` AttributeModel.
 We can get its value by using the ``value`` attribute and set